widlarizer/verilated-project/readme.md

 ## todo

-- [ ] figure out a way to skip manually including `Valu.h` and type files
+- [ ] figure out a way to skip manually including `Vtop.h` and type files
 - [ ] experiment with zig build system instead of make files
 - [ ] move from make to just as the command runner
 - [ ] vscode editor config branch - low priority